FRC2706/FVTS/README.md

 # Development
 In order to make changes to this source code there are a few things that must be done to setup your IDE for vision development.

-Step #1: Build Vision2019 according to the instructions in this document
+Step #1: Build MergeVision according to the instructions in this document

-Step #2: Add `build/libs/Vision2019-CameraVision-lib.jar` to the build path of your IDE and set its native library location to `output/`
+Step #2: Add `build/libs/MergeVision-CameraVision-lib.jar` to the build path of your IDE and set its native library location to `output/`

 Step #3: Add `src/main/java` and `src/test/java` as source folders in your IDE